General Introduction and Comments

 Or is it a dibilitated, sick, dehydrated patient that needs attention in addition to the wound?

-Based on what we find on exam, we decide whether the wound or abscess is minor and likely to heal with just cleaning and antibiotics or is more serious and would be better treated with surgical draining, flushing, debridement, and repair in addition to antibiotics.
+Based on what we find on exam, we decide whether the wound or abscess is minor and likely to heal with just cleaning and antibiotics or is it more serious and would be better treated with surgical draining, flushing, debridement, and repair in addition to antibiotics.

 Here's What We're Likely to Do for minor wounds unlikely to need surgery but bad enough that they probably won't heal with simple home treatment: